YashM8/ProjectExercise/README.md

 ## User Stories -

+- As a user, I want to be able to add an Exercise.

-- As a user, I want to be able to add an exercise with a specific number of sets and repetitions.
+- As a user, I want to be able to specify my Exercise with sets, reps and weight.

 - As a user, I want to be able to create a user with a name, weight and height.

+- As a user, I want to be able to check if I'm a new or existing user.

 - As a user, I want to be able to see my progress in each exercise graphically and numerically.

 - As a user, I want to be able to remove an exercise.

+- As a user, I want to be able to save my Exercises to file.

+- As a user, I want to be able to be able to load my Exercises from file